provisions-group/config-sync-php/README.md

 ### developer environment

 The `developer` environment will create a Config Safe from your developer mount in Vault.
-This requires the CIO or Vault admin has setup your developer mount in the https://vault.cashexpressllc.com Vault.
 The first time, you will need to add the following to your local `.env` file:

-> VAULT_MOUNT=auditor-portal/kv/local/your.username
+> VAULT_MOUNT=<location of Vault mount>
-> VAULT_SECRET=app
+> VAULT_SECRET=<vault secret name>

-When authenticating with Vault, you will use your AD username and password, then you will have access to the appropriate developer mount.
+When authenticating with Vault, Config Sync assumes that you will use your LDAP username and password, but this can be changed in the config.

 ### kubernetes environment

-The `kubernetes` environment will create a Config Safe from the Vault in the environment where the applicaiton is running (i.e. https://vault-dev.cashexpressllc.com if the application is running in the DEV environment).
+The `kubernetes` environment will create a Config Safe from the Vault in the environment where the applicaiton is running.
 This will use the JWT (Kubernetes ServiceAccount token) and the role (i.e. auditor-portal) to authenticate with Vault and fetch the secret for that role to create the Config Safe.